Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Path or URL to an SSZ-encoded state file.
+The path or URL to an SSZ-encoded state file.
 The state file can be used to specify the genesis state, or a [recent finalized checkpoint state from which to sync].

 This option does not need to be specified if the genesis state is provided by the network specified using the [`--network`](#network) option.
 It also is not required if the Reconstruct Historical States Service is not being utilised.